 Legal & General America’s lab-free accelerated underwriting is lightning-fast because it bypasses the most time-consuming portions of the application process.
-Policies are often approved within 48 hours of the phone interview, and some can be approved instantly.
+Policies are underwritten by Banner Life and William Penn Life Insurance Company of New York and are often approved within 48 hours of the phone interview — some can be approved instantly.

 With LGA, everything can be done digitally.
 From signing the application with a voice signature to delivering the policy by email, this technology streamlines and shortens the process by two to three weeks.
 The first premium can be paid online with a credit card via PayPal®, or by bank draft.